Protein guide

 120 g protein

-What can I use the Protein Calculator for?
+When should I use the Protein Calculator?

-Is this medical advice?
+Can I use this as medical advice?

 No. This page provides an educational estimate only.
 Talk with a qualified health professional before making medical, pregnancy, nutrition, medication, or safety decisions.
+Use the calculator as a learning tool, then ask a qualified professional about decisions that affect care, pregnancy, medication, nutrition, or safety.

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.